Harthill, Derbyshire: Toponymy

-Harthill
+Heritage

 This is evidence of Bronze, Iron and Ice Age human occupation in the parish, such as the Nine Stones stone circle, as well as the Derbyshire Portway which was a notable trading route possibly predating the Romans.
 Later features include Castle Ring camp which was a Roman fort, and a man-made tumulus, both within Harthill Moor.
 Harthill was two separate manors in 1066 at the time of the Domesday survey, one of which was held by Ralph FitzHubert.
 It later descended in the later 12th century to the family of de Herthill who have been presumed to have been related to FitzHubert.

 There was formerly a chantry chapel at Harthill, which was founded in the year 1259 by Richard de Herthill, on instructions from a papal bull from Pope Alexander II.
 The minister of the chapel was appointed and supported by the dean and chapter of Lichfield.
 Records show the site may have been also used as a courthouse amongst a possible small village.
 The chapel was recorded as not in use by 1546 for religious purposes.

 Harthill was listed in 1334 as associated to the nearby location of Winster together in the High Peak hundred for lay subsidy records.
 The Herthill family through marriage, along with several other estates, brought Harthill to the Cockayne family during the 14th century.
 Harthill Hall possibly dates to the Norman Conquest, but was substantially built in the 16th century.
 By 1577 Christopher Saxton's Derbyshire map only shows the hall with a park, and it is likely any remains of Harthill village lay beneath the hall and the remainder turned into parkland.
 Edward Cokayne sold Herthill in 1599, to John Manners whose family eventually became members of the Duke of Rutland.
-In 1891, the then Duke was being reported in journals of the time as being lord of the manor, and with Major Michael McCreagh-Thornhill from Stanton-in-the-Peak were key local landowners.
+In 1891, the then Duke was being reported in journals of the time as being Lord of the manor, and with Major Michael McCreagh-Thornhill from Stanton-in-the-Peak were key local landowners.
 By the end of the 20th century, the hall had been substantially refurbished, many of its outhouses including the 13th century chapel converted to self-catering holiday accommodation.